≡ Menu

 Most interestingly, the Seventh Circuit ultimately holds that “the smell of unburnt marijuana outside a sealed container independently supplied probable cause and thus supported the direction for Jackson to step out of the car for the search.”
 This is in response to Jackson’s argument that, because marijuana is now legal in Illinois, police could not use the odor of THC to supply probable cause.
 However, it is well-settled that “the smell of marijuana alone justifies a Fourth Amendment search or seizure.”
 And marijuana remains illegal under federal law.
 Moreover, even though Illinois has ostensibly legalized the substance, there remain a battery of regulations–including “laws restricting the packaging of and use of marijuana.”
 Because Illinois law requires marijuana, when transported in a car, to be stored in a “sealed” and “odor-proof” container, an officer who smells marijuana has PC that the law is being violated– a proposition well-settled under Illinois law.
 Accordingly, the Court affirms the district court’s denial of the suppression motion.

 United States of America v.
 Patrick HancockNo.
 22-2614: Hancock was convicted under an Indiana statute which makes it unlawful for a civilian to impersonate a police officer.
 He argues that the law is an unconstitutional infringement on his freedom of speech.
-The law survives the constitutional challenge, however, as it contains an essential element that the person have an “intent to deceive”–meaning that, contrary to Hancock’s arguments, Halloween partygoers and actors are not covered by this law.
+The law survives the constitutional challenge, however, as it contains an essential element that the person has an “intent to deceive”–meaning that, contrary to Hancock’s arguments, Halloween partygoers and actors are not covered by this law.

 United States of America v.
 Echo A. SchiedtNo.
 23-2567: Schiedt challenges her conviction under a federal law that criminalizes making false statements when filling out paperwork in conjunction with a firearms purchase.
-She argues that this law, which places a condition on her exercise of her Second Amendment right, is unconstitutional under SCOTUS’s recent precedent (the case, however, predates Rahimi).
+She argues that this law, which places a condition on her exercise of her Second Amendment right, is unconstitutional under SCOTUS’s recent precedent (the case predates Rahimi).
 The Seventh Circuit, however, holds that this is not a “Second Amendment case.”
 Such regulations do not “infringe” the right to bear arms and such conduct is wholly outside the scope of the Second Amendment.

 United States of America v.
 Marcos MendezNo.
 23-1460: When returning from an international trip, Mendez was approached by a customs agent who then scrolled through his phone, resulting in the discovery of child pornography.
 Applying the well-settled “border search” exception, the Court holds that no warrant was required to scroll through the phone’s gallery.
 The Court therefore rejects an attempt to argue that SCOTUS’s recent precedent in Riley v.
 California and Carpenter v.
 U.S. requires expanded protections for cell phones, even at the border.
 Under settled precedent, a “routine” search of a cell phone does not require individualized suspicion.
 The Court does not address, however, whether expanded forensic analysis requires more.